liamross/react-workflow/README.md

   /* Library Parameters */
   groups: array,                // Array of groups to organize blocks in library
-                                // Default: no grouping in };
+                                // Default: no groups in library component };

 group = {